mjebdev/mjebdev/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on developing apps on the Sailfish OS platform in my spare time.
+- 🤔 I’m looking for help with translations and icons.
+Thank you to those who have already contributed!
+- 📫 How to reach me: <a href="mailto:michael@mjeb.dev">michael@mjeb.dev</a>

 <!--
 **mjebdev/mjebdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.